bytebase/bytebase.com-old/content/blog/sql-chat.md

 ---

-Please try [https://sqlchat.ai](https://sqlchat.ai) online.
+Try [https://sqlchat.ai](https://sqlchat.ai) online.
 You can also join our [Discord](https://discord.gg/6R3qb32h) and let us know your thoughts!